myPOS blog Product News

 3. You choose the method of integration in terms of the platform which you use for your online shop (PrestaShop, Woocommerce, OpenCart, etc.) and you then choose the programming language in which your site or application is written (such as PHP, Java, iOS, etc.).
 Alternatively, if you use another programming language, you can rewrite your commands using our API.

-• You get in touch with our team from Integrations/Risk/Support), and you indicate that you would like to use tokenisation of cards and recurring payments.
+We would suggest that you get in touch with our team so you can indicate that you would like to use tokenisation of cards and recurring payments.

-• Your integration will then be examined by the Risk team and if they don’t have any further questions, your Checkout store is then verified and you may use tokenisation of cards.
+Your integration will then be examined by the Risk team and if they don’t have any further questions, your Checkout store is then verified and you may use tokenisation of cards.
+If there are any difficulties with the technical part of the integration, the Integrations team is available to assist you.

 Conclusion